rubygems/gemstash/docs/preload.md

 rubygems.
 This can be handy particularly if you are working with a bad connection, or if you plan to be offline for a while.

-The latter can be enhanced by setting up Gemstash to work in Sherpa mode (not supported yet)
+Being offline and taking your own personal rubygems with you can be achieved with the *Sherpa mode* (not supported yet)

-This preloading has the to be executed while the Gemstash server is running.
+The preloading process has to be executed while the Gemstash server is running.

-An examples of how it behaves is as follows:
+Example:

 ```
 $ gemstash preload --limit=100